Stair lifts are a cost-effective and construction-free way of gaining independence throughout your entire home.

 Arrow Lift recognizes that eventually, the lift may not be needed in your home.
 If you’re wondering how to remove a stair lift from the track, we’re here to help.

-At a minimum, we’ll provide a free service to remove and haul away the stair lift, so long as we were the original installer.
-Depending on the model and age of the stair lift, we may also pay a portion of the original purchase price back as a buyback.
+At a minimum, we’ll provide a free service to remove and haul away the lift, so long as we were the original installer.
+Depending on the stair chair lift model and age, we may also pay a portion of the original purchase price back as a buyback.
 You also have the option of asking Arrow Lift to relocate your lift to another home.
 We can work with you to determine if this is feasible.
-In short, you have options when it comes to removing a stair chair lift.
+In short, you have options when it comes to removing a staircase lift.

 Does Medicare cover stair lifts?